Think about the last big decision you made. How did you navigate it? Hopefully, you didn’t leave it to a coin flip.

 1) Self-Employment Taxes

-The government does not consider limited liability company members to be employees of that LLC, but rather they are considered to be self-employed.
+While an LLC doesn’t pay corporate income taxes, its owners will owe a bit more on their personal taxes.
+This is because the government does not consider limited liability company members to be employees of that LLC, but rather self-employed individuals.

 This means that each member will need to pay self-employment taxes on their share of LLC profits.
-Self-employment taxes include both the employee and employer shares of Medicaid and social security, which comes to a rate of 15.3%, which is in addition to your income taxes.
+Self-employment taxes include both the employee and employer shares of Medicaid and social security, which comes to a rate of 15.3% This is, of course, in addition to your income taxes.

 2) Formation and Maintenance Fees

-While corporations usually have to pay higher rates in the formation phase, and also when it comes to ongoing compliance, limited liability companies still have considerably higher expenses than sole proprietorships or general partnerships.
+While corporations usually have the highest formation and ongoing compliance fees, limited liability companies still have considerably higher expenses than sole proprietorships or general partnerships.

+How much you’ll pay, however, depends on your state.
 Every state charges some sort of formation fee, which can range from less than $50 all the way up to several hundred dollars.
-Similarly, most states also have annual report fees which also vary widely depending on which state you’re operating in.
+On top of that, most states also have annual report fees which also vary widely depending on your state.

 3) Paperwork and Record-Keeping